 Head Injuries and Depression

 Head injuries are a major concern for motorcyclists in the event of an accident.
 That’s why most states have implanted motorcycle helmet laws (Iowa repealed its motorcycle helmet laws) and advocacy and safety groups recommend their use by all operators and passengers.

 Various researchers have studied the association between traumatic brain injury (TBI) and depression.
 One study published in 2004 in the Archives of General Psychiatry found that one-third of study participants developed major depressive disorder within the first year after sustaining a TBI.
 The researchers concluded, “Major depressive disorder is a frequent complication of TBI…”

 Another study published in 2002 in the Journal of Nursing Scholarship found, “Chronic stress was significantly and positively related to post-TBI depression.”
 This stress may be related to the recovery process and other mitigating factors after a serious injury.

 Your motorcycle accident claim will account for medical expenses related to physical injuries like head injuries, spinal cord injuries, and more.
 It may also account for emotional trauma after the accident.

-Emotional trauma that may be included in the monetary damages awarded you after a Des Moines motorcycle accident include:
+Emotional trauma that may be included in the monetary damages awarded you after an Iowa motorcycle accident include:

 - mental health assessment;